HOT AND COLD BATH

 Definition of Hot and cold bath

-Definition of Contrast Bath: The immersion of a body part alternately in hot and cold water (Note: the hot and cold water may be applied with cloths to body areas that cannot be easily immersed in water, or for some conditions that may prove difficult to do so).
+Definition of Contrast Bath: The immersion of a body part alternately in hot and cold water, this you may do in repeated tunes (Note: the hot and cold water may be applied with cloths to body areas that cannot be easily immersed in water, or for some conditions that may prove difficult to do so)

 Why hot and cold?
 Here is what happens to the body when hot and cold water is applied to the skin.